 The custom, I'm told, is to dress your baby Jesus to match household breadwinner.

-Thus, there are policeman baby Jesus outfits and stethoscopes for doctor baby Jesuses, various firefighter hats and business suits and yet others that I suspect in another time and another age would lead to charge of blasphemy.
+Thus, there are police baby Jesus outfits and stethoscopes for baby Jesuses.
+Various firefighter hats and business suits and yet others that I suspect in another time and another age would lead to charge of blasphemy.

 But, however attired, these babies are cherished.
 They grow to become family heirlooms - and when they burn or break there's one man to the rescue.